About The Florida Holocaust Museum

 - Strong experience with applying Florida Standards

-- Excellent research, analytical, writing, and presentation skills.
+- Excellent research, analytical, writing, spelling, and presentation skills.

 - Experience with project and personnel management and program evaluation.